 Video

 During the first stage, you will learn about physical and emotional reactions to trauma.
 You and your provider will discuss how ready you are to focus on your trauma memories in therapy.
 To prepare, you will learn some new coping skills.
-Next, you will identify the "target", or the upsetting memory you want to focus on--including any negative thoughts, feelings and bodily sensations related to the memory.
+Next, you will identify the upsetting memory you want to focus on—including any negative thoughts, feelings, and bodily sensations related to the memory.
 You will hold the memory in your mind while also paying attention to a back-and-forth movement or sound (like your provider's moving finger, a flashing light, or a tone that beeps in one ear at a time) until your distress goes down.
 This will last for about 30 seconds at a time, and then you will talk about what the exercise was like for you.
 Eventually, you will focus on a positive belief and feeling while you hold the memory in your mind.
-Towards the end of treatment, your provider will re-assess your symptoms to see if you need to process other targets.
+Toward the end of treatment, your provider will reassess your symptoms to see if you need to process other targets.

 Video